30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 The Grand Palace

-2. Enjoy Cocktails at Tichuca Rooftop Bar
+2. Have a Few Cocktails at Tichuca Rooftop Bar

 Tichuca Rooftop Bar